hydro

 Returns:

-The pH value
+The calculated pH value.

 Type